-You've been to the doctor and had your blood drawn, and your sample has been sent "off to the lab" for some tests.
+Your health practitioner would like to run some tests and so you've had your blood drawn and your sample has been sent "off to the lab."
 (Follow a Sample to find out what happens next.)
-You know your doctor and you've met the phlebotomist who drew your blood sample, but have you ever wondered who will actually receive your sample and conduct the prescribed tests?
+You know your doctor and you've met the phlebotomist who drew your blood sample, but have you ever wondered who will actually receive your sample and conduct the tests?